Trump names acting defense secretary with Hegseth not yet confirmed

 Trump, in his inaugural address, indicated some of his earliest executive orders would involve the military, including a potential additional deployment to the U.S.-Mexico border to “finish” construction of the border wall, as well as the elimination of diversity, equity and inclusion training initiatives.

-There are now about 800 military members under federal orders at the border, a third defense official said, speaking on the condition of anonymity to share details on troop totals.
-That total does not include the troops there under state National Guard deployments.

 “The service members provide detection and monitoring, data entry, training, transportation, vehicle maintenance, and warehousing and logistical support for all 12 months.
-The authorization also includes light rotary wing aviation support for aerial reconnaissance in support of CBP personnel on the ground,” NORTHCOM said.
+The authorization also includes light rotary wing aviation support for aerial reconnaissance in support of CBP personnel on the ground,” NORTHCOM said in a statement.

-The command “is working closely with the Joint Staff and the Department of Defense and stands ready to support the current administration.”
+The command “is working closely with the Joint Staff and the Department of Defense and stands ready to conduct the homeland defense mission.”

+There are no active duty troops working on the border right now, but in limited cases some in leadership posts perform certain command and control functions.

 NBC first reported Salesses’ appointment.